Teenage Fanclub: History

+On 23 May 2023, Teenage Fanclub announced the September release of their twelfth album, Nothing Lasts Forever.

 Other projects

 Norman Blake formed the two-person band Jonny with Euros Childs.
-In 2012, Blake also formed a Canadian-based supergroup with Joe Pernice and Mike Belitsky called The New Mendicants.
+In 2012, Blake also formed a Canadian-based supergroup with Joe Pernice and Mike Belitsky called the New Mendicants.

 Raymond McGinley joined Dave McGowan's folk group Snowgoose, whose debut album Harmony Springs was released in 2012.

 After playing bass on Jonny's 2011 eponymous debut album, Dave McGowan became Belle and Sebastian's touring bassist in 2011, and appeared on their 2015 album Girls in Peacetime Want to Dance.
 On 3 November 2018, he became an official member of the band.

-Gerard Love released his own solo album Electric Cables in 2012 using the alias Lightships.
+Gerard Love released his solo album Electric Cables in 2012 using the alias Lightships.
 The album also featured instrumental contributions from Dave McGowan and former Teenage Fanclub drummer Brendan O'Hare.

 Francis Macdonald released an album of minimalist classical music, Music for String Quartet, Piano & Celeste, in 2015.
 Macdonald played piano and celeste, with strings by members of the Scottish Ensemble.

+Paul Quinn released three self composed albums: North Pole on his own Bellbeat Music label; Go! on Re-Action Recordings, and High Five.
+Quinn released a digital only release of demos before deciding to call time on the Primary 5.

 Musical style and legacy

-Their sound is reminiscent of Californian bands like the Beach Boys and the Byrds, and their seventies counterparts Big Star.
+Their sound is reminiscent of Californian bands like the Beach Boys and the Byrds.
 Teenage Fanclub are influenced by Big Star and Orange Juice.
 They performed a cover of Orange Juice's "Rip It Up" with Edwyn Collins.
 In December 2010, at the ATP Bowlie 2 music festival, they performed as the backing band for Edwyn Collins.

 Their musical style has been described as alternative rock, power pop, indie rock, indie pop, jangle pop, noise pop, pop-punk, and grunge (early).

 Teenage Fanclub were regularly name-checked in interviews by Kurt Cobain, who described them as "the best band in the world".
-The band would support Nirvana on tour in the summer of 1992.
+The band supported Nirvana on tour in the summer of 1992.
 Juliana Hatfield covered the song "Cells" on her 2012 self-titled album.

+In 2017, Ben Gibbard of the band Death Cab for Cutie covered their album Bandwagonesque in its entirety, as a tribute to the band and its successful 1991 release.